matiasbaez/flutter-cinemapedia/README.md

 # DEV
 1. Copy the .env.example and rename it to .env
 2. Complete with your own keys (The Movie DB)
+3. The entities implements Isar, is needed to run the command:
+ - flutter pub run build_runner build